-- UGETC course for A.A., A.A.
+• UGETC course for A.A., A.A.
 Teacher Preparation, A.F.A., A.S., and A.S.
-Teacher Preparation - Humanities/Fine Arts Gen. Ed. course for A.A.S. and A.G.E.
+Teacher Preparation

 DRA-120 Voice for Performance 3 (3-0) Spring

 This course provides guided practice in the proper production of speech for the theatre.
 Emphasis is placed on improving speech, including breathing, articulation, pronunciation, and other vocal variables.
 Upon completion, students should be able to demonstrate effective theatrical speech.(1997 SU) This course has been approved to satisfy the following requirement(s):